 A generous amount of crumbly, salty cotija cheese could be found on top of the dog.
 A layer of creamy rich mayonnaise, tart lime juice, and sweet corn complemented the saltiness of the cheese.

-Fresh cilantro and a kick of spicy, smoky chili powder finished off this unique Elote Dog.
+Finally, there was fresh cilantro and spicy, smoky chili powder.
 The combination of flavors and textures between the spicy chili powder, creamy mayo, tart lime, sweet and crisp corn, and crunchy bacon was special.

 Service at Dirt Dog

 Even with a seemingly never-ending line out front, the staff at Dirt Dog kept the line moving quickly and efficiently.
-They managed to do this while pumping out dog after dog without missing a beat.
+The workers managed to do this while pumping out dog after dog without missing a beat.

 Conclusion